mephisto83/skyview-report/README.md

         - Creating and running tests for testing the system as it relates to 3rd party resources and services.
     - Environmental Logging
         - Logging data related to the enviroments in which the systems are running.
 Keeping track of errors, transient or otherwise, and triaging issues to be handled by the development team.

+## Next Steps

+If this is generally agreeable, a terms sheet will be drawn up for your consideration.
+Then a proper contract for the prescribed services.